 Now comes the fun part: filling the dough.
 Brush melted butter on the rolled out dough and sprinkle the filling in an even layer.
 Roll the dough into a log and cut the log into 12 equal pieces.
 Place the rolls in a baking sheet with the cut sides facing up and proof the buns for another 30 minutes.

 We're almost at the finish line!
 While the rolls are proofing, make the orange glaze by simmering together the butter, honey, orange juice, and orange zest until slightly thickened.
 You can also make the glaze several hours in advance.
-When you're ready to bake, brush the tops of the buns with the orange glaze and sprinkle the reserved 2 tbsp brown sugar mixture.
+When you're ready to bake, brush the tops of the buns with the orange glaze and sprinkle the reserved 2 tablespoon brown sugar mixture.
 Finally, bake the buns until golden brown for about 20-25 minutes.

 Finish the orange cardamom raisin buns with more of that glorious orange glaze and finally dig in.